florisla/docs/compose/03-drush.md

 docker-compose run drush
 ```

-If you'd rather use Bash (with additional access to Drush command):
+If you'd rather use Bash (with additional access to the `drush` command):

 ```
 $ docker-compose --rm run drush bash